VexuBGM/Debatera/docs/TOURNAMENT_API.md

 **Error Responses:**
 - `403 Forbidden` - Only coaches can create teams for their institution
+- `403 Forbidden` - Institution must be registered for this tournament first
 - `404 Not Found` - Tournament or institution not found
 - `423 Locked` - Tournament roster is frozen